 Rebecca Seligman is a medical and psychological anthropologist who focuses on transcultural psychiatry, or the study of mental health in cross-cultural perspective.
 Her research interests involve critical examination of the social and political-economic forces that affect the experience and distribution of mental and physical illness, with an emphasis on understanding the mechanisms through which social experiences become embodied.
 Seligman is interested in the relationships of stress, social disadvantage, and cultural models of selfhood to outcomes such as post-traumatic stress disorder (PTSD), dissociation, somatization, diabetes, and depression.
 She is also exploring current neurobiological research concerning these phenomena.
 Her past research has explored the connection between mental health and religious participation in northeastern Brazil.
-Her book on this research, Possessing Spirits and Healing Selves: Embodiment and Transformation in an Afro-Brazilian Religion, has just been published.
+Her book on this research, Possessing Spirits and Healing Selves: Embodiment and Transformation in an Afro-Brazilian Religion, was recently published.

 Before joining Northwestern's faculty, Seligman completed a postdoctoral fellowship, funded by the Canadian Institute of Health Research, in McGill University's psychiatry department.
 Her work has been published in academic journals in the fields of health, psychiatry, and anthropology, and was featured in the magazine Discover.
 The National Science Foundation and the National Institutes of Health have provided support for her research.

 Diabetes in Mexican Americans.
 This project involves an analysis of the links between diabetes and depressed affect among Mexican Americans.
 Seligman is investigating the dialectical relationship between Mexican American ethno-etiologies concerning negative emotion and diabetes onset.
 She has found that emotion and diabetes control are tightly linked in the experience of Mexican Americans, and that patients of Mexican origin hold different models of selfhood than the kind demanded by clinical models of diabetes self-care.
 These findings have important implications for diabetes management.